kjdev/nginx-keyval/README.md

 This nginx module creates variables with values taken from key-value pairs.

-> This modules is heavenly inspired by the nginx original
+> This module is heavily inspired by the nginx original
 > [http_keyval_module](https://nginx.org/en/docs/http/ngx_http_keyval_module.html).

 Dependency